eunikehp/Forage-Virtual-Internship/KPMG Data Analytics/README.md

 5. More customer_ids in the ‘Customer Address table’ rather than in 'Customer Demographic’ and ‘Transactions table’ *Mitigation*: Ensure all tables are from the same period.
 Only customers in the Customer Demographic dataset will be used as a dataset for our model.
 *Action*: The data received may not be in sync with each other which may skew the analysis results if there are missing data records.
-List of outliers will be saved in the Excel file ‘data_outliers.xlsx’.